16 Best Fruits to Eat During Pregnancy

 Blueberries are rich in Vitamin C, folate, calcium and fibre.
 When shopping for them, do make sure you buy organic varieties, which do not have pesticides

 This juicy fruit is a good source of potassium and helps in lowering high blood pressure.
 Orange is best source of Vitamin C.

-Grapes are full of nutrients such as glucose, fructose, phlobaphene, galic acid, silicic acid, oxalic acid, pectin, magnesium, calcium, iron, folic acid and different types of vitamins such as B1, B2, and B6
+Grapes are full of nutrients such as glucose, fructose, phlobaphene, gallic acid, silicic acid, oxalic acid, pectin, magnesium, calcium, iron, folic acid and different types of vitamins such as B1, B2, and B6

 While most fruits are rich in nutrients, some of them, like black grapes, papaya and pineapple, are to be avoided during pregnancy for the following reasons:

 1. Papaya: The latex content in unripe or semi-ripe papayas can lead to uterine contractions and early labour.
 Avoid them during pregnancy

-2.

-Black grapes: Avoid black grapes in the first trimester because they produce body-heat which could be harmful to the baby.
+2. Black grapes: Avoid black grapes in the first trimester because they produce body-heat which could be harmful to the baby.
 However, dried black raisins are good for constipation, which occurs during initial days of pregnancy, but consume them in moderation.

 3. Pineapples: Pineapples contain bromelain, which could soften the cervix and cause early labour.

 4. Dates: Dates excite the muscles of the uterus and generate body heat.
 Avoid these in excessive quantities.

 How Much Fruit Should a Pregnant Woman Have

 You are advised to include two to four servings of fruit in your diet every day.
 You can consume them fresh, canned, juiced or dried, but try to have as much fresh fruit as possible.
-Some fruits, which are equivalent to a single serve, include:
+Some fruits, which are equivalent to single-serve, include:

 - One medium piece of fruit, such as apple, banana or pear will be equivalent to a single serving, while two small pieces of kiwi, apricots or plums are equal to a single serving.

 - One cup of fresh diced fruit such as watermelon.

 - If you like juice, then half cup of fruit juice is considered equal to a single serving.